What is Pupil Premium?

 - have a 50% subsidy for curriculum enrichment activities –residential trips and school trips.

-The document below gives details of the planned spending for the current academic year and an evaluation of the spending/ data for 2018-19
+The document below gives details of the planned spending for the current academic year as part of the school's three-year plan and an evaluation of the impact for 2021-22.

 How Do I Know If My Child Can Receive Pupil Premium Funding?